 Implementing a Lean Supply Chain

-A Lean Supply Chain has the potential to uncover hidden value in your supply chain, eliminating waste and cost and creating greater flexibility to deliver your customers what they want, when they want it.
+A Lean Supply Chain has the potential to uncover hidden value in your supply chain, eliminating waste, cost and creating greater flexibility to deliver your customers what they want, when they want it.

 Applying the Lean methodology to your supply chain will allow you to see all of the waste occurring at every step of the supply chain giving insight into what you can remove, keep or rework into a Lean Supply Chain.
 Waste occurs at every step of the supply chain and usually appears in the form of as excess inventory, long lead times, lost productivity, waiting times and product losses.